 Figure 6.5.4.1-1: Tunnel based traffic offload

 In this solution, before path optimization both the flows are in the primary tunnel.
 An IP address is allocated to the UE.
-Based on information from the user plane anchor about the destination IP addresses used by the UE, the CP initiates the creation of a secondary tunnel which will be offloaded at a new user-plane node UP-3.
-The RAN node is AS is also provided with rules to route the secondary tunnel to UP-3.
+Based on information from the user plane anchor about the destination IP addresses used by the UE, the CP may initiate the creation of a secondary tunnel which will be offloaded at a new user-plane node UP-2.
+The RAN node is also provided with rules to route the secondary tunnel to UP-2.
 The UE uses the UL TFT to put packets into the secondary tunnel.
 This carries the traffic to and from the local network.
 This traffic is served in the local network itself, i.e. does not leave the operator’s local network.
-The user-plane node 3 performs charging, LI and bitrate enforcement for locally offloaded traffic.
+The user-plane node 2 performs charging, LI and session bitrate enforcement for locally offloaded traffic.

 Editor’s note: How this solution works for traffic which is not first routed to central anchor is FFS.